 ‘appropriate adult’ has the same meaning as in Code C, paragraph 1.7

 ‘solicitor’ has the same meaning as in Code C, paragraph 6.12.

+‘interview’ has the same meaning as in Code C, paragraph 11.1A.

 1.5A Recording of interviews shall be carried out openly to instil confidence in its reliability as an impartial and accurate record of the interview.